Karlin Lillington

 Karlin J. Lillington is an Irish technology and business journalist, notable for her work with The Irish Times, The Guardian, Wired, Salon.com and other newspapers, magazines and online publishers.
-Born in Canada and growing up in California, she holds a PhD in Anglo-Irish Literature from Trinity College Dublin.
-Her work also formed a basis for a judicial appeal which voided the European Union's Data Retention Directive.
-She has been a member of the board of Ireland's public service broadcaster, Raidió Teilifís Éireann, and is a long-serving member of the advisory board of Dublin's Science Gallery.
+Born in Canada and raised in California, she holds a PhD in Anglo-Irish Literature from Trinity College Dublin.
+Her work formed a basis for a judicial appeal in which the European Court of Justice voided the European Union's Data Retention Directive.
+She has been a member of the board of Ireland's public service broadcaster, Raidió Teilifís Éireann, and was a long-serving member of the advisory board of Dublin's Science Gallery and has served on several arts boards.

 Early life and education

 Lillington was born in Canada, and moved to California at an early age.
 Her father, Dr Glen Lillington, a half-Icelandic Canadian, from Winnipeg, was a professor of respiratory medicine at Stanford University and UC Davis.
-Her mother, Ellen (née Place), married Glen in 1957, and they settled in California in 1960, living in the college town of Davis, and moving to Menlo Park on his retirement.
+Her mother, Ellen (née Place), married Glen in 1957, and they settled in California in 1960, living in Palo Alto then the college town of Davis, and moving to Menlo Park on his retirement.
 Karlin is the eldest of three children, the others being boys.

-Lillington studied at the University of California from the mid-1970s, at UC Santa Barbara.
+Lillington studied at the University of California from the late-1970s, at UC Santa Barbara.
 She took a degree in literature, and later worked, for about a decade, towards a PhD in Anglo-Irish literature, with a focus on the poetry of Seamus Heaney.

-She visited Ireland to pursue postgraduate studies in Anglo-Irish Literature at University College Dublin, reading for an M.Phil.
-After this, she transferred to Trinity College Dublin where she read for a second M.Phil. in Anglo-Irish Literature, her 1987 dissertation being, Borrow the longship's swimming tongue: Scandinavian imagery in Wintering Out and North.
+She visited Ireland to pursue postgraduate studies in Anglo-Irish Literature at University College Dublin, reading for an M.A.
+After this, she transferred to Trinity College Dublin where she read for an M.Phil. in Anglo-Irish Literature, her 1987 dissertation being, Borrow the longship's swimming tongue: Scandinavian imagery in Wintering Out and North.
 She hosted Heaney on a visit he made to California in the early 1990s.
 She published her PhD thesis, Gender and metaphor in the poetry of Seamus Heaney, at TCD in 1995.

 Career

 Early stages

-Lillington taught at San Jose State University in the early 1990s, while pursuing her PhD, and it was at this stage that she secured her first e-mail account and pre-World Wide Web Internet access, and her interest in matters of technology developed from this.
-She had worked in student journalism at UC Santa Barbara, including holding the post of editor of The Daily Nexus paper, and of the biweekly magazine, Portal.
+She secured her first e-mail account and pre-World Wide Web Internet access in the mid-1990s as a graduate student at Trinity College Dublin, and her interest in matters of technology developed in part from this.
+She had worked in student journalism at UC Santa Barbara, including holding the post of managing editor of The Daily Nexus paper, and its biweekly magazine, Portal.
+Lillington taught at San Jose State University in the early 1990s, while pursuing her PhD.
 She began to work in professional journalism while waiting to defend her PhD thesis in Ireland.